 Sponge Cake Recipe is a true sponge cake, light and delicate, that is often used as a base for desserts such as Strawberry Shortcake.

-Other type fruits such as blueberries, raspberries or bananas also make delicious shortcakes.
+Substitute other fruits such as blueberries, raspberries or bananas and

 Let ingredients come to room temperature before starting to mix.

-In same mixing bowl, (no need to wash bowl and beater) add egg yolks and beat on high speed until thickened to the consistency of thick salad dressing (about 3 minutes).
+In same mixing bowl, (no need to wash bowl and beater) add egg yolks and beat on high speed until thickened to the consistency of thick salad dressing.

 Beat in water a little at a time and beat until thickened again.